marcusplech/marcusplech/README.md

 👨‍💻 I'm a Front-end developer, React specialist who is passionate about science, math, scalable projects and explore new technologies.

-😄 Fun fact: I love playing games and trading cryptocurrencies.
+😄 Fun fact: I love playing games and trading stock options.

 ##